ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/configureRsyslog.md

 	export Student_SSH_Port=22222
 	```

+	There is nothing magical about the port range 20023 to 20042- this just happens to be the range of ports the instructors configured on the host system.
+The secret formula used by the instructors is _20022 + last two digits of your student userid_, and the system has been set up to allow twenty students to take the lab at the same time.

-	For the same reason as explained the last time we asked you to do this, it is optional but recommended to update your shell so that this change will take effect in new terminal windows as well.
-Examples are shown for _bash_ and _zsh_, pick the appropriate command or tailor for your shell:
+	For the same reason as explained the in the beginning of the lab when we had you check that your student userid was set in a variable, if this variable was not already set and you had to set it, it is optional but recommended to update your shell so that this change will take effect in new terminal windows or tabs as well.
+Examples are shown for _bash_ and _zsh_- pick the appropriate command or tailor for your shell:

 	``` bash
 	echo "export Student_SSH_Port='${Student_SSH_Port}'" >> "${HOME}/.bashrc"